erdincay/ocppiler/README.markdown

 # cppiler
-A bare-bones compiler written in C++, flex, and Bison, as well as OCaml, Lexing, and Menhir; made by [@hadleyel](https://github.com/hadleyel "Hadley") to experiment with programming language implementation.
+A bare-bones compiler written in C++, flex, and Bison, as well as OCaml and Menhir; made by [@hadleyel](https://github.com/hadleyel "Hadley") to experiment with programming language implementation.

 ## Grammar
 This will be frequently modified and added to.